Liberty Media: 1991–1999

-The 2000s
+2000–present

 Liberty Media's Discovery Channel and QVC continued to do well, but the newer projects had problems and the company's stock price dropped by half.
 If AT&T agreed to spin off Liberty Media, new deals such as a possible News Corp. purchase of DirecTV would be easier because AT&T would no longer require federal approval to complete such deals.
 Liberty Media was spun off from AT&T on August 10, 2001.
 This was one of three possible actions to ensure federal approval of AT&T's $54 billion acquisition of MediaOne Group—the others were selling its 25.5% share of Time Warner Entertainment and dropping 11.8 million cable customers.
 Also in 2001, Liberty Media acquired the remainder of Liberty Digital and Liberty Satellite & Technology (formerly TCI Satellite).
 Both companies were independent spinoffs of TCI, though Liberty already owned 90% of both companies after the exchange for Sprint PCS stock.
 Being independent increased their asset values, but the stock prices of both dropped, negating any benefits.

+In June 2002, Liberty Media acquired Wink Communications, a maker of set-top boxes founded by Brian P. Dougherty (of GEOS fame), for $100 million.
 Liberty Media subsequently spent $5 billion on nine German regional cable networks.
 Apart from television distribution it held major interests in other groups.
 For example, it was the largest shareholder in News Corporation (though the founding Murdoch family owns more voting shares), and had a 4% stake in Time Warner.
 In June 2005, Liberty Media International combined with UnitedGlobalCom, creating Liberty Global.

-In May 2006, Time Warner acquired Liberty Media's 50% stake in Court TV for $735 million.
+In July 2005, the Discovery networks were spun off as Discovery Holding Company.
+In May 2006, Time Warner acquired Liberty Media's 50% stake in Court TV, for $735 million.
 On May 16, 2006, IDT sold its IDT Entertainment division to Liberty Media "for all of Liberty Media's interests in IDT, $186 million in cash and the assumption of existing indebtedness".
-IDT Entertainment's assets and Starz Entertainment Group's line of premium television channels combined to produce content for all distribution platforms.
+IDT Entertainment's assets and Starz Entertainment Group's line of premium television channels combined to produce content for all distribution platforms, and IDT Entertainment was later renamed as Starz Media.

 Liberty negotiated an asset swap with News Corp. and Time Warner that would give it control of DirecTV and the Atlanta Braves baseball team.
-On February 12, 2007, the deal was completed with Time Warner wherein Liberty would receive the Atlanta Braves and a group of craft magazines, along with $1 billion in cash in exchange for 60 million shares of Time Warner stock (valued at $1.27 billion as of market close on February 12, 2007).
+On February 12, 2007, a deal was completed with Time Warner, wherein Liberty would receive the Atlanta Braves and a group of craft magazines, along with $1 billion in cash, in exchange for 60 million shares of Time Warner stock (valued at $1.27 billion as of market close on February 12, 2007).
 The deal was approved by Major League Baseball and then completed on May 16, 2007.
 On February 20, 2008, the Federal Communications Commission approved the exchange of 16.3% of News Corp. for 38.4% of DirecTV, an $11 billion deal that also gave Liberty sports networks in Denver, Pittsburgh and Seattle plus $550 million in cash.